HarunAksoy/RPGProject/README.md

 Its a small RPG, which takes place in the middle Ages.
-With a character, which you can create, you have to complete quests and gain experience and gold to defeat the Endboss.
+With a self-employed character you have to complete quests and gain experience and gold to defeat the final boss

+Created by:
+Harun Aksoy
+Jeevithan Joganathan